 Sunset Beach within Sunset Bay State Park offers direct access to the Pacific Ocean.
 Known for its landscape of large dunes and thick forests, Sunset Beach is one of the few beaches in Oregon that allows driving on the sand.
 This feature makes it a nice and comfortable spot to spend the day away from the seaside crowd, walk your dogs or just enjoy a spectacular sunset.

-The area is known for offering entry to the “Fort to Sea Trail” that follows the same route used by the Lewis and Clark Expedition when journeying from Fort Clatsop to the Pacific Ocean.
+The area is known for offering entry to the “Fort to Sea Trail” which follows the same route used by the Lewis and Clark Expedition when journeying from Fort Clatsop to the Pacific Ocean.
 Daily temperatures that stick near 64 degrees Fahrenheit from June to October make exploration conditions pleasant.
 Should you feel cold tough, you can even make a bonfire here!

 For big families or groups of friends, Dot’s Spot at Sunset Beach is an excellent place to stay.
 This property is just 700m away from the beach and has 3 bedrooms and 4 bathrooms.